grok/wordpress-plugin-scalable-vector-graphics/readme.txt

 * The security cannot be perfect and it is recommended to only provide upload privileges to trusted users.
 * Props to thedwards for bringing this to my attention.
 = 2.3.1 =
-* Added inline styling to tha administration area so SVG attachments will show up in list/grid views.
+* Added inline styling to the administration area so SVG attachments will show up in list/grid views.
 * Props to shield-9 (Daisuke Takahashi) for the code.
+= 3.0 =
+* Removed the sanitizer.
+This plugin isn't about security.
+It's about letting you use SVG files easily.
+* Added more styling to improve Media Manager, including adjustments Grid View and Listing View
+* Added additional styling to allow for SVG files to show for Featured Images.
+* Reduced overall code footprint and complexity.
+* Added code documentation.
+* Resolved several serverside issues you may have been encountering having to do with security related stuff.